Mitral valve replacement surgery may be needed for mitral valve regurgitation or mitral valve stenosis.

 Repair of the heart

-The decision regarding whether to repair or replace a
+be recommended.
+The decision whether to repair or replace a

-valve is based on many things, including the person's general health, the
+valve is based on many things, including your general health, the

 condition of the damaged valve, the presence of other health conditions, and